elastx/elx-docs/content/en/docs/openstack-iaas/guides/volume_backup.md

 +--------------------------------------+----------------+---------------------+-----------+------+-------------------+--------------------------------------+---------------+
 ```

-Create a new volume to restore to from backup
+Create a new volume to restore to from backup:
 > **Beware:** Volume Size has to be at minimum the size of the backup.
 The Volume also has to be in the same Availability-zone as the instance it will be attached too.